The Carlos Watson Show: Format

+Guests

+The program featured guests from politics, business, entertainment, sports, and culture.
+Public officials and political figures interviewed on the show included U.S. Vice President Kamala Harris, former U.S. Secretaries of State Condoleezza Rice and Mike Pompeo, former National Security Advisor H. R. McMaster, and members of Congress such as Ilhan Omar and Hakeem Jeffries.

+Guests from business, technology, and media included Microsoft co-founder Bill Gates, investor Mark Cuban, LinkedIn co-founder Reid Hoffman, Airbnb CEO Brian Chesky, and Nasdaq CEO Adena Friedman.
+The series also featured actors and entertainers such as Matthew McConaughey, Scarlett Johansson, Matt Damon, Jeffrey Wright, and Chelsea Handler, as well as musicians and artists including Wynton Marsalis, H.E.R., Rick Ross, and Takashi Murakami.
+Athletes interviewed on the show included NBA players Grant Hill and C. J. McCollum, NFL quarterback Baker Mayfield, and WNBA players Aari McDonald and Chiney Ogwumike.

 Development

 Watson said he was make a show that "meets the current moment with a strong enough combination of insightful conversation, flavorful and diverse guests, plus a bit of levity and entertainment.”

 Marketing

-The marketing campaign for The Carlos Watson Show included billboards and posters in Los Angeles New York with quotes with misleading attributions.
-An executive producer said the marketing was aimed at potential investors and executives in television and advertising, rather than general viewers.
+The marketing campaign for The Carlos Watson Show included billboards and posters in Los Angeles and New York that featured quotes with misleading attributions.
+An executive producer said the marketing was aimed primarily at potential investors and executives in television and advertising, rather than general audiences.

-The show did book several sponsors including Chevrolet, JPMorgan Chase, and Discover.
-GroupM signed a two-year preferred partnership to further the agency’s DEI efforts.
-Dentsu made a three-year deal as part of its investment in “meaningful media.”
+In addition to promotional efforts, the show was supported through brand partnerships arranged by OZY Media.
+Reported sponsors and partners included companies such as Coca-Cola, Target, Walmart, AT&T, Spotify, Chevrolet, JPMorgan Chase, and Discover.
+GroupM signed a two-year preferred partnership, and Dentsu entered into a multi-year agreement as part of its investment in what it described as “meaningful media.”

 Reception

 Audience viewership

 The show has received over 50 million views, and the Carlos Watson Show YouTube channel has received over 70,000 subscribers as of March 2021.
 However, during the controversy, The New York Times spoke to an expert who said the numbers may have been artificially boosted.